Frequently Asked Questions

 Who are the competitors globally manufacturing this type of paper?

-To the best of our knowledge we cannot think of any other manufacturer producing our paper with the same quality at the same volume.
+To the best of our knowledge we cannot think of any other manufacturer producing our mineral paper with the same quality and sustainability factors, at the same volume.

-Would you say Stone Paper® is ultimately a substitute for paper or plastic?
+Would you say Stone Paper® material is ultimately a substitute for paper or plastic?

-Stone Paper® has the capabilities of paper as well as compatibility of plastic.
+Stone Paper® material has all the capabilities of paper as well as compatibility of plastic.

-What applications is Stone Paper® best suited for?
+What applications is Stone Paper® material best suited for?

-Even though there are endless applications suited for Stone Paper®, we still recommend the paper to be used as an alternative option to paper treated products such as paper treated with PE or Wax.
+Even though there are endless applications suited for our Stone Paper® material, we still recommend the paper to be used as an alternative option to paper treated products such as paper treated with PE or Wax.